We'll keep you up to date on our courses, scholarships and more.

-This program is designed to extend and supplement the relevant knowledge of exercise science and sport science / human movement graduates.
+This program is accredited by Exercise & Sports Science Australia (ESSA) and is designed to extend and supplement the relevant knowledge of exercise science and sport science/human movement graduates.
 A thorough knowledge of health sciences is integrated with the practical ability to develop and manage exercise programs for the prevention, treatment and ongoing management of injuries, chronic disease and complex conditions.
-Clinical knowledge, skills and experience if further applied to the completion of a research thesis or project.
+Clinical knowledge, skills and experience are further applied to the completion of a research thesis.

 This is a postgraduate program, you are required to complete an undergraduate program in a related field prior to undertaking postgraduate study.